 6.9.5.1 Requirement for BS type 1-O

 For BS type 1-H and BS type 1-O operating in band n104, the Expected EIRP (EEIRP) in the frequency range 6425 – 7075 MHz, the power measured EEIRP shall not exceed the limits specified in table 6.9.5.1-1 for mechanical down-tilt angle equal to zero.
-[If non-zero mechanical down-tilt is considered, the measured EEIRP profile needs to be shifted as:
+OTA spatial emissions in table 6.9.5.1-1 are defined with respect to the horizon.
+The general BS coordinate defined in sub-clause 4.14 system is defined with respect to the BS enclosure.
+BS orientation and the horizon are related when φ=0, by the mechanical tilt as follows: